Shivam6209/Shivam6209/README.md

 </p>

 <h2 align="center">About me: 👨🏽‍💻</h2>
-<p align="center">I am Java Backend developer as a problem solver who loves facing challenges in my work, I'm excited to be at the deployment phase of my career as a web developer.
-I'm passionate and ambitious about my work, and love to be on a team that questions possibilities.
-Apart from programming, I enjoy reading books and listening to music.</p>
+<p align="center">Hello, my name is Shivam Kumar Jha, I am a java backend developer from Madhubani, Bihar.
+I am proficient in Java and have a strong command of frameworks like Spring and Hibernate.
+Additionally, I have expertise in developing RESTful APIs and working with various databases.
+During my studies, I had the opportunity to work on various projects that helped me develop hands-on experience in Java programming.
+Thank you for considering my profile, and I look forward to hearing from you.</p>

 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/56001279/169039511-a3887a25-f6aa-449c-a269-82372aaa8618.gif"/>